 - In the absence of your mother and father and if you are younger than 21, the full name, residence and citizenship of your guardian

 When you have submitted all these and there are no kinks to iron out, the marriage license will be in your hands after 10 days.
-The marriage license in the Philippines has a validity of 120 days after its release, which means you can get married legally within the next four months.
+The license has a validity of 120 days after its release, which means you can get married legally within the next four months.
 If that sounded easy, that’s because it is easy!
 Good luck!